roshan076/My-Portfolio/README.md

 - **fCC Cat Painting**: A playful illustration of a cat face built entirely using HTML and CSS, showcasing advanced use of shapes, positioning, and transformations to create an interactive, animated design.
 [View Project](./Web-Design/10.fCC-Cat-Painting/index.html)

+- **Piano**: A responsive piano design featuring white and black keys, created as an exercise from freeCodeCamp.
+The design adjusts for various screen sizes, with a freeCodeCamp logo displayed at the top.
+[View Project](./Web-Design/11.Piano/index.html)

 ## How to View Projects

 To view any project, navigate to the respective folder and open the `index.html` file.